-As Steve Jobs wrote:
+As Steve Jobs famously said:

-“The way you get programmer productivity is not by increasing the lines of code per programmer per day.
+The way you get programmer productivity is not by increasing the lines of code per programmer per day.
 That doesn’t work.
 The way you get programmer productivity is by eliminating lines of code you have to write.
-The line of code that’s the fastest to write, that never breaks, that doesn’t need maintenance, is the line you never had to write.”
+The line of code that’s the fastest to write, that never breaks, that doesn’t need maintenance, is the line you never had to write.

 ~ Steve Jobs

 The fewer lines of code in any given solution, the less needs to be spent on keeping that code up to date in line with e.g. changing requirements and discovered defects.

 Did you know that the term “software” was first coined back in the 1950’s to reflect the idea that software could be changed more easily, quickly and at lower cost than the hardware solutions that then predominated?
 It was supposedly easier to change a line of code than to reroute traces on a PCB, or swap out soldered components.
 Nice wishful thinking, but it hasn’t turned out that way.
 Software is notoriously expensive, inflexible and difficult to change.
 Less software means increased flexibility and business agility.

 - Savings on up-front costs